alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 ### Back-Propagation in Detail

-We have two layers here.
-We have got the weight of layer $l$.
-We need to find how much to adjust the previous layer $l-1$.
+Consider a neural network with multiple layers.
+The weight of layer $l$ is $w^l$.
+And for the previous layer it is $w^{(l-1)}$.

-The best way to see this visually is the way it is done by the tree representation of 3Blue1Brown video linked [here](https://www.youtube.com/watch?v=tIeHLnjs5U8).
-That is so far the best explanation of this topic.
+The best way to understand backpropagation is visually and by the way it is done by the tree representation of 3Blue1Brown video linked [here](https://www.youtube.com/watch?v=tIeHLnjs5U8).

- The below  GIF is a representation of a single path in the last layer (l) of a neural network; and it shows how the connection from previous layer - that is the activation of the previous layer and the weight of the current layer is affecting the output; and thereby the final Cost.
+ The below  GIF is a representation of a single path in the last layer($l$ of a neural network; and it shows how the connection from previous layer - that is the activation of the previous layer and the weight of the current layer is affecting the output; and thereby the final Cost.

 The central idea is how a change in weight affects the Cost in this chain depiction.

-$$
-\delta C_0/\delta w^l = \delta z^l/\delta w^l . \delta a^l/\delta z^l . \delta C_0/\delta a^l

-$$
+There are two three things to note.
+We are talking now about the *Cost* and how the Cost and Weights in different layers are related.

-We need to find how a small change in weight changes the cost.
-This is equal to the change in $z^l$ due to change in $w^l$, and change in $a^l$ due to change in $z^l$ and change in $C_0$ by change in $a^l$.
+We need to find how a small change in weight ($\Delta w$), shown int the top left, changes the Cost.
+This change of Cost, is the result of the change in $z^l$ due to change in $w^l$, and change in $a^l$ due to change in $z^l$ and change in $C_0$ by change in $a^l$.
 This is the Chain Rule and this graph representation explains this very intuitively.

 ![backpropogationgif]